Elenche-Zetetique/son-og-argus-mirror/README.md

 1. Deploy ArgoCD instance (s.
 [Infrastellar](link))

-2. Define the repository URL inside your ArgoCD instance.
+2. Define your ArgoCD-application file inside the above mentioned repository

+3. Define the templates for your application in the current repository.

-3. Wait until the charts from the attached repository appear in ArgoCD instance.
+4. Wait until the added charts appear in ArgoCD instance.

 ## License
 This project is licensed under the [**Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0)**](https://creativecommons.org/licenses/by-nc/4.0/legalcode.en) license.